Jor02/sexyhiker/README.md

 There are two ways to use this tool:
 - Drag and drop `sexyhiking.exe` on top of `sexyhiker.exe`
 - Run the program in command line: `sexyhiker.exe FILE [options]` (`sexyhiker.exe "sexyhiking.exe" -v`)

+# Credits
+- Thanks to Woahbust for the great Jim model!